jifanghang/cloth_simulation/cloth_simulation/README.md

 Instructor: James O'Brien

 # USAGE
-‘cd’ into your assignment directory, type into the Terminal the following step by step
+‘cd’ into your directory, type into the Terminal the following step by step

 1. mkdir build
 2. cd build